 Research Ship Management Group

 The Research Ship Management Group are responsible for operational management and maintenance of the two mutli-disciplinary research vessels RRS James Cook and RRS Discovery.
 Both operate world-wide and year round, supporting NERC funded marine science.
-The RRS James Cook is a modern research vessel delivered to NERC in 2006, while the RRS Discovery is nearly 50 years old and will be replaced in 2013 by a new vessel.
+The RRS James Cook is a modern research vessel delivered to NERC in 2006, while the RRS Discovery was brought into service in 2014.

 Marine Operations support the two Oceanographic research ships RRS James Cook and RRS Discovery on a day to day basis – 24 hours a day, 365 days a year – to ensure the vessels continue in the delivery of science, and are where they are supposed to be at a given date.
 The Marine Operations team provide assistance to the ships for logistics (fuel, stores and services), marine staff travel, cruise documentation, statutory regulations and port arrangements in conjunction with the Marine Facilities Programme.
 They also provide support to the scientific community in the compilation of Diplomatic Clearances, travel arrangements and embarkation arrangements.